-Raises Value Error - If transform isn't an instance of composes\inplace\with transforms (list of DiscreteAffine) - Equivalent to this affine transform, such that self is used to fill out the missing state required to rebuild a full object from it's standardized flattened state.
-This is the default implementation, which is a deepcopy of the object followed by a call to from vector inplace().
+Parameterstransform (composes\inplace\with) - Transform to be applied after self transforms (list of DiscreteAffine) - Equivalent to this affine transform, such that self is used to fill out the missing state required to rebuild a full object from it's standardized flattened state.
+This is the default implementation, which is a deepcopy of the object followed by a call to from\vector\inplace().
 This method can be overridden for a performance benefit if desired.